Percocet Overdose: How Many Percocet Does it Take to Overdose?

 Giving the First Aid at Home

 While waiting for an ambulance, it is advised to keep the patient awake or in an upright standing position.
 Make sure the environment is not stuffy and has a lot of airflows.
-Using an antagonist counterpart to Percocet is also advised.
-Drugs like Naloxone can help to decrease the symptoms at that moment or help a lot, but it is not guaranteed to prevent overdose or cure it.
+Using an antagonist counterpart is also advised.
+Drugs like Naloxone can help to decrease the symptoms at that moment or help a lot, but it is not guaranteed to prevent the OD or cure it.
 For someone who takes opioid drugs, they should have Naloxone at arm’s length.